 Since that time the word eora has been used more widely as a tribal name: for example, by Tindale in his 1974 Aboriginal Tribes of Australia in which the map shows Eora extending from Broken Bay to Botany Bay and beyond Parramatta on the West.
 The encyclopedia of Aboriginal Australia describes them as People of the south east region, present day Sydney, neighbours of the Kuring-gai, Tharawal and Dharug peoples, and Hortons map lists and shows it as a tribal/language group name.

 Both McCarthy and Tindale were operating within the paradigm of tribes and tribal areas and looked for a term to refer collectively to the several clans of the Sydney peninsula.
 It appears that they adopted the word eora even though there was not evidence that Aboriginal people used it in 1788 as the name of a language or group of people inhabiting the Sydney peninsula.

 Kohen says that ora, which forms part of some names of tribes means place or country and that E means yes, and on this basis he argues that Eora, which means people can be translated as place where “e” is the word for yes, in Troy’s recently published word lists she states simply that Yura (Eora written according to here reference orthography) was the Sydney language word for person thought it was not used to refer to non- Aboriginal people.

 0415 770 163

-We always pay our respect to the Elders past present and our future elders within our community, our elders have smoothed the path for many of our people and we should always remember and respect what they have lived through and shared with us.
+We pay our respect to Elders past, present and our future Elders within our community.
+Our Elders have smoothed the path for many of our people and we should always remember and respect what they have lived through and shared with us.

 All art on our website is registered as copyright to the artist, all images and stories are the artists intellectual property.
-Art work by Leanne Watson, Aunty Edna Watson and Bundeluk.
 Gallery pieces are by various artists as identified.